 An applicant must submit their fingerprints, fingerprint receipt, and the completed application together with their application packet.
 To get their fingerprints, applicants must visit a Colorado State Approved Third-Party Fingerprint Provider.
 Note that a Natural Person Suitability Application must be submitted with the Owner Entity Application preceding any new business application submission.

-Submit the application package with the completed application, required documentation, and fees.
-Applications may be submitted by mail, digitally, or in-person drop off.
+- Submit the application package with the completed application, required documentation, and fees.
+Applications may be submitted by mail, online, or in-person drop off.

 Marijuana Enforcement Division